-AceIRx accounts for stock-based awards exchanged for employee services in accordance with the Compensation - Stock Compensation topic of the Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC.
+AcelRx accounts for stock-based awards exchanged for employee services in accordance with the Compensation - Stock Compensation topic of the Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC.
 In accordance with the topic, we are required to estimate and record an expense for each award of equity compensation over the vesting period of the award.
 Accounting rules also require us to record cash compensation as an expense over the period during which it is earned.

-Section 162(m) of the Internal Revenue Code, or the Code, limits public companies, including AcelRx, to a deduction for federal income tax purposes of no more than \$1.0 million of compensation paid to certain executive officers in a taxable year.
-Compensation above \$1.0 million may be deducted if it is "performance-based compensation" within the meaning of the Code.
-To maintain flexibility in compensating our executive officers in a manner designed to promote our compensation objectives, our Compensation Committee does not specifically design the incentive compensation awards to our named executive officers in a manner intended to qualify as performance-based compensation.
+Section 162(m) of the Internal Revenue Code, or the Code, limits public companies, including AcelRx, to a deduction for federal income tax purposes of no more than \$1 million of compensation paid to certain executive officers in a calendar year.
+Prior to the recent enactment of the Tax Cuts and Jobs Act, compensation above \$1 million that qualified as "performance-based compensation" was not subject to this deduction limitation.
+However, the Tax Cuts and Jobs Act repealed this exception with respect to taxable years beginning after December 31, 2017.
+Our Compensation Committee did not specifically design incentive compensation awards to our named executive officers in a manner intended to qualify as performance-based compensation in order to maintain flexibility, and therefore the repeal of this exemption is not expected to impact us.
 AcelRx and the Compensation Committee intend to continue to evaluate the effects of the compensation limits of Section 162(m) of the Code and to structure incentive compensation in the future in a manner consistent with the best interests of AcelRx and its stockholders.